open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/how-to-guides/getting-started/index.md

 ## Key Features of OpenMetadata

-Before we get started, here’s a quick summary of some of Collate’s main features:
+Before we get started, here’s a quick summary of some of OpenMetadata’s main features:

 ### Discovery
 - Integrated catalog, data quality, and glossary